tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 By default, an integer column can hold up to a 4-byte (32-bit) number.
 That is a max value of 2,147,483,647.
 Be aware of this when creating a column that will hold file sizes in byte units.
-If you are tracking file size in bytes this restricts the maximum file size to just over 2GB.
+If you are tracking file size in bytes, this restricts the maximum file size to just over 2GB.

 To allow an integer column to hold up to an 8-byte (64-bit) number, explicitly